4 parks to visit in Queens, NY

 Flushing Meadows Corona Park

-One of the most interesting aspects of the Flushing Meadows Corona Park is without a doubt the Unisphere.
-The spherical structure depicts the earth on it’s axis.
+One of the most interesting aspects of the Flushing Meadows Corona Park is the Unisphere.
+The spherical structure depicts the earth on its axis.

 It was dedicated to “Man’s Achievements on a Shrinking Globe in an Expanding Universe.”
 This was a part of the 1964 New York World’s Fair.
 It remains as a bookmark for an interesting part of America’s history.

 Queens without a doubt a different place in 1964, but the Flushing Meadows Park has never been better.
 It was used as an ash dump before it became a park.

 Just off the Grand Central Parkways, it’s a destination for many New Yorkers and Queens residents.
 There are so many cultural artifacts to see at Corona Park it’s difficult to list them all.